bruceravel/demeter/documentation/Athena/analysis/diff.rst

-The integrated areas obtained by computing a sequence over all groups marked in the group list can be plotted by clicking the button labeled “Plot integrated areas for all marked groups.”
-The reult of this shown below.
+The integrated areas obtained by computing a sequence over all groups marked in the group list can be plotted by clicking the button labeled :quoted:`Plot integrated areas for all marked groups.` The reult of this shown below.

 .. figure:: ../images/diff_areas.png